 - 1. Lack of facility: speakers code switch when some concepts or appropriate expressions in one variety are not available in the other variety. - 2.
-Lack of registral competence: Speakers code switch because they are not equally competent in the two languages. - Mood of the speaker: When the speakers are not in a good state of mind. i.e., when they are tired, anxious, angry or nervous; code switching seems to take place even if the intended words are present in both languages. - 4.
-To emphasize a point: code switching is used as a means of adding more force to the statement. - Habitual expressions: code switching occurs mainly in fixed phrases like: greetings, commands, requests, invitations, expressions of gratitude and discourse markers. - 6.
+Lack of registral competence: Speakers code switch because they are not equally competent in the two languages. - 3.
+Mood of the speaker: When the speakers are not in a good state of mind. i.e., when they are tired, anxious, angry or nervous; code switching seems to take place even if the intended words are present in both languages. - 4.
+To emphasize a point: code switching is used as a means of adding more force to the statement. - 5.
+Habitual expressions: code switching occurs mainly in fixed phrases like: greetings, commands, requests, invitations, expressions of gratitude and discourse markers. - 6.
 Semantic significance: code switching is a tool for conveying important and meaningful linguistic and social information. - 7.
 To show identity with a group: code switching is used to signify shared values and experiences by people belonging to the same culture. - 8.
 To address different audience: code switching takes place when speakers tend to address people who have different linguistic background. - 9.
-Pragmatic reasons: code switching may emphasize varying degrees of speaker's involvement. - 10.
-To attract attention: code switching is used to attract the attention of the audience through media and advertisements.
+Pragmatic reasons: code switching may emphasize varying degrees of speaker's involvement.

+10. To attract attention: code switching is used to attract the attention of the audience through media and advertisements.

-3. Methodology
+2. Methodology:

-The main raison behind this study is to investigate the functions and reasons of code switching at the Department of English ENSC (école national supérieure) in Constantine.
-Appel and Muysken's (2006) six functions of code-switching and Malik's (1994) ten reasons for code- switching were used as a fundamental framework.
+The main raison behind this study is to investigate the functions and reasons of code switching at ENSC (école normal supérieure).
+Appel and Muysken's (2006) six functions of code- switching and Malik's (1994) ten reasons for code- switching were used as a fundamental framework.
 The sample refers to the year 2018.
 Here 50 students altogether from different levels (first, second, third, fourth and fifth years) are chosen to answer a questionnaire which consists of 20 items.
 Out of the 50 participants, 12 of them are male while the remaining are 38 female students and their ages range from 18 to 23 years.
 These participants are students who study 4 or 5 consecutive years to be either middle school or high school teachers.
 The questionnaire is a closed-item questionnaire, used to gather information on opinions, attitudes and perceptions on the reasons why students code switch to Arabic in classrooms.

-4. Results and Findings
+3. Results and Findings:

-The Interpretation of the Students' Questionnaire
+• The Interpretation of the Students' Questionnaire

-Adopting Appel and Muysken's (2006) framework of functions of code switching, it is not surprisingly that most of the instance of code switching demonstrated a dominant referential function.
-The high majority of students agreed that they code switch to Arabic in classes when they cannot find the appropriate word in one language because sometimes there are no similar words in languages or to discuss certain topics which can be more appropriate to discuss in the mother tongue.
-These findings corroborate with the finding of Greggio and Gil (2007) who came up with the same results that code switching is used to provide equivalent meaning in L1, to fill a linguistic gap and thus makes learning more easily.
+Adopting Appel and Muysken's (2006) framework of functions of code switching, it is not surprising that most of the instances of code switching demonstrated a dominant referential function.
+The high majority of ENSC students agreed that they code switch to Arabic in classes when they cannot find the appropriate word in the English language because sometimes there are no similar words in languages.
+These findings corroborate with the finding of Greggio and Gil (2007) who came up with the same results that code switching is used to provide equivalent meaning in L1, to fill a linguistic gap and thus to make learning more easily.

-The second dominant function is the expressive one and the reason why students code switch to Arabic is to express personal emotions such as anger, sadness, frustration, and they use swear words, or words of affection such as love and flattery to express their opinion and attitudes.
-In addition to that students confirm that they restore to code switching in order to express a sense of belonging or solidarity to their teachers or peers.
-Finding of Christine (2007) confirm that the incorporation of mother tongue in classes helps students feel more relaxed and less anxious.
+The second dominant function is the expressive one and the reason why ENSC students code switch to Arabic in their classes is that sometimes they prefer to express personal emotions such as anger, sadness, frustration in Arabic rather than English, and they use swear words, or words of affection such as love and flattery to express their opinion and attitudes.
+In addition to that these students confirm that they resort to code switching in order to express a sense of belonging or solidarity to their teachers or peers.
+Findings of Christine (2007) confirm that the incorporation of mother tongue in classes helps students feel more relaxed and less anxious.